Rallying Adversarial Techniques against Deep Learning for Network Security: Introduction

-In the remainder of the paper, we first introduce the basics of deep learning and its use in intrusion detection systems as well as the state-of-the-art in adversarial deep learning.
+In the remainder of the paper, we first introduce the basics of deep learning and its use in intrusion detection systems and the state-of-the-art in deep adversarial learning.
 We decompose the target DL-NIDS, Kitsune, in Section \ref{sec:NIDS}.
 Then, we briefly outline our experimental setup in Section \ref{sec:setup}.
-In Sections \ref{sec:NS} and \ref{sec:AM}, we evaluate the DL-NIDS from the perspectives of network security and adversarial deep learning, respectively.
-Finally, Section \ref{sec:conclusions} concludes the paper with a discussion of potential future research directions.
+In Sections \ref{sec:NS} and \ref{sec:AM}, we evaluate the DL-NIDS from the perspectives of network security and deep adversarial learning, respectively.
+Finally, Section \ref{sec:conclusions} concludes the paper.